Samir-Sell/Cloud_Computing_Google/Windows_GUI_Tutorial/README.md

 ## How to View your VM

 - We are going to want a way to access desktop of the VM.
 We will need to download a piece of software that will allow us to remote desktop protocol into our machine.
 This tutorial will use MobaXterm.
 Please use this [link](https://mobaxterm.mobatek.net/download.html) to download the free version.
+Follow the steps prompted from you to complete your download.
+- Navigate to your VM instances page.
+If your VM instance is not running, start it by selecting it and then pressing the start button in the upper panel.
+Navigate to where your VM says RDP and click the dropdown menu beside it.
+You will now click on "Set Windows Password".
+It will prompt you for a username, I would reccommend choosing the default one it generates for you and clicking set.
+Google will then provide a password to you.
+Copy this and save it to safe location.